-In WFS III five (5) cables crossing from NE to SW and from NW to SE the survey area were detected, and mapped on Geohazard Charts, Appendix P. Some sections of these cables were not recognized in the dataset; this can be related to different burial depths.
+In WFS IV six (6) cables crossing from NW to SE the survey area were detected, and mapped on Geohazard Charts, Appendix P. Some sections of these cables were not recognized in the dataset; this can be related to different burial depths.
 This interpretation is not confirmed by SBP data, as multiple diffractions caused by the irregular seabed masked the genuine returns from the cables.